openstack-archive/fuel-plugin-nsxv/doc/user/source/usage.rst

 Inner Ethernet frame == 1518 (14 bytes header, 4 bytes 802.1q header, 1500 Payload)

 Summarizing all of these we get 1554 bytes.
-Consider increasing MTU on network hardware up to 1600 bytes (default MTU value when you are configuring VXLAN on ESXi hosts during *Host Preparation* step).
+Consider increasing MTU on the network hardware up to 1600 bytes, wich is the default MTU value when you configure VXLAN on ESXi hosts at the *Host Preparation* step.

-To configure the jumbo frame please look recommendations from here: https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2093324
+To configure the jumbo frame, check the recommendations from: https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2093324

 Instances usage notes
 ---------------------

-Instances that you run in OpenStack cluster with vCenter and NSXv must have VMware Tools installed, otherwise there will be no connectivity and security groups functionality.
+Instances that you run in an OpenStack cluster with vCenter and NSXv must have VMware Tools installed, otherwise there will be no connectivity and security groups functionality.

 Neutron usage notes
 -------------------

-The only way to create distributed router is to use neutron CLI tool:
+The only way to createa  distributed router is to use the Neutron CLI tool:

 .. code-block:: bash

   $ neutron router-create dvr --distributed True

-Creation of exclusive tenant router is not supported in OpenStack dashboard (Horizon).
-You can create exclusive router using Neutron CLI tool:
+The creation of an exclusive tenant router is not supported in the OpenStack dashboard (Horizon).
+You can create an exclusive router using Neutron CLI tool:

 .. code-block:: bash

   $ neutron router-create DbTierRouter-exclusive --router_type exclusive

-During creation of external network for tenants you must specify physical network (``--provider:physical_network`` parameter) that will be used to carry VM traffic into physical network segment.
-For Neutron with NSX plugin this parameter must be set to MoRef ID of portgroup which provides connectivity with physical network to NSX edge nodes.
+During the creation of an external network for tenants, you must specify a physical network (the ``--provider:physical_network`` parameter) that will be used to carry the VM traffic into the physical network segment.
+For Neutron with the NSX plugin, this parameter must be set to MoRef ID of the portgroup which provides connectivity with the physical network to the NSX edge nodes.

 .. code-block:: bash

   $ neutron net-create External --router:external --provider:physical_network network-222

 Loadbalancer as a service support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting from version 2.0.0 plugin enables Neutron load balancing functionality
+Starting from version 2.0.0, the plugin enables the Neutron load balancing
-and enables it in OpenStack dashboard.
-By default Neutron NSX plugin gets
+functionality and enables it in the OpenStack dashboard.
+By default, the
-configured with LBaaSv2 support.
+Neutron NSX plugin is configured with LBaaSv2 support.

 .. note::

-  Load balancing functionality requires attachment of an **exclusive** or
+  The load balancing functionality requires attachment of an **exclusive** or
-  **distributed** router to the subnet prior to provisioning of an load
+  **distributed** router to the subnet prior to the provisioning of a load
   balancer.

-Create exclusive or distributed router and connect it to subnet.
+Create an exclusive or distributed router and connect it to subnet.

 .. code-block:: bash